-- Masks are generally required in classrooms and shared spaces, and whenever six-feet of separation cannot be maintained while at your workspace.
+- Masks are generally required in classrooms when students are present and in shared spaces, and whenever six-feet of separation cannot be maintained while at your workspace.
 (Please note that this may not be viable for all staff due to individual concerns including health or communication challenges). - Hand sanitizer at all entries - Gloves provided as necessary - Specialty PPE is available to positions identified by their supervisor including face shields, gowns, KN95 masks, and/or N95 masks